AlanMatiusevskij/dotfiles/README.md

 `gsfonts noto-fonts`

-#### Things to manually change:
+### Things to manually change:

 **Required:**
 1) In `.config/hypr/Scripts/quote_gacha`, line 3, enter your user name.
+2) In '.config/hypr/hyprland.conf', change monitor variables. *(, auto, auto, 1)*
-2) In `.config/hypr/hyprpaper.conf`, change active wallpapers and their paths (by default looks for them in ~/Pictures).
+3) In `.config/hypr/hyprpaper.conf`, change active wallpapers and their paths (by default looks for them in ~/Pictures).
-3) In `.config/hypr/hyprlock.conf`, change lockscreen wallpaper path.
+4) In `.config/hypr/hyprlock.conf`, change lockscreen wallpaper path.

 Optional:
 * Put `.config/hypr/Scripts/quote_gacha.sh` in your home directory for a chance to see a quote on Hyprland startup. (small list, however)